RusAD32/Voogle/README.md

 For now, Voogle consists in a micro-service broadcasting and sharing video streams application.
 It is also used as a demonstration medium for the [SquareScale platform](https://www.squarescale.com/).

+This version is modified by RusAD for personal use and doesn't strive to represent best practices

 <img src="https://sogilis.com/wp-content/uploads/2021/09/logo_sogilis.svg" width="150"> <img src="https://www.squarescale.com/assets/img/Squarescale_logo_and_name_black.4b1afa0f.svg" width="150">

 ## Architecture overview